pkgcloud/pkgcloud/README.md

 <a name="creating-storage-clients"></a>
 #### Creating Storage Clients
-The options to be passed to the `pkgcloud.storage.Client` object should be:
+The options to be passed to the `pkgcloud.storage.createClient` object should be:

 **Rackspace**